code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 }
 ```

-Run the above test, by executing following Maven command in the projects root folder:
+Run the above tests, by executing following Maven command in the projects root folder:

 ``` plaintext
 mvn test